 All three computers connect to our LAN via wired ethernet (NetGear Powerline transceivers, the early version with fast ethernet interface).
 The lowly fast ethernet interface still exceeds the capacity of our barely adequate house electrical wiring (measured 45-75mb/s, depending on its mood/load).
 The LAN bandwidth is sufficient for all tasks to date.

 I have devised a means to extend wired LAN access without any more transceivers.
 I located an old Asante fast ethernet router that had resided in a box in the attic since around the turn of the century.
 I’ve reconfigured the router as a switch by turning off DHCP and manually assigning it a static IP address outside the my FIOS router’s DHCP address block.
 I also retrieved my one and only X-over ethernet cable from the attic, gnawed long ago by rodents but still functional.
 Connecting the switch to a Powerline transceiver via the X-over cable provides a three port wired connection that can be shared by other wired servers as needed if the ranch grows.
+Note, if you don’t have a spare x-over ethernet cable, try a regular ethernet cable; most modern routers can detect inputs via their output ports.

 I maintain three LaCie external drive enclosures for physically moving drives around the LAN: 2TB WD and Hitachi drives, and 1TB Seagate drive.
 The WD drive wouldn’t mount at first.
 It needed a jumper to throttle its native speed by half to match slower SATA architecture.
 The Hitachi drive is self-adapting as expected, yet another kudo for Hitachi drives (in addition to their industry-leading reliability).